Tuners, Tunings, Metronomes, Chord Finders, and Scale Finders

 There are hundreds of sources for tuners, chord and scale finders and diagrams, and alternate tuning guides, but here is one site that has them all nearly all the features you could want (FYI, the homepage links seem to all go to the chord finder, so use the top navigation menu for the tuner and scales pages):

 Learning the fretboard will open up the guitar like nothing else for you.
 Here’s a simple game where you have to find and name notes on different parts of the fretboard.
-I would play this game for about 5 minutes before starting my main guitar practice, and it really helped me improve:
+I would play this game for about 5 minutes before starting my main guitar practice, and it really helped me improve.
+Note: Java must be enabled on your browser in order for this applet to work.

 You can always google guitar tabs for a song, but I find the tab search engine 911Tabs very useful due to their large song database and ratings on tab quality: